dario-vega/demo-lab-baggage/README.md

 Service Connector Hub orchestrates data movement between services in Oracle Cloud Infrastructure.

-This scenario involves creating the [load-target](./functions-fn/streaming/load-target/func.py ) function and then referencing that function in a service connector (Service Connector Hub)  to process and move log data from Streaming to a NOSQLCS table.
+This scenario involves creating the [load-target](./functions-fn/streaming/load-target/func.py ) function and then referencing that function in a service connector (Service Connector Hub)  to process and move log data from Streaming to a NoSQL table.

 To test, you just need to Publishing Messages to the Stream instance from OCI COnsole (copy/paste the json document in Data text box.).